The Elder Scrolls Adventures: Redguard

-The Elder Scrolls Adventures: Redguard is an action-adventure video game developed and published by Bethesda Softworks.
+The Elder Scrolls Adventures: Redguard is a 1998 action-adventure video game developed and published by Bethesda Softworks.
 It is unique in The Elder Scrolls series as the only game with a predetermined character and forced third-person point of view.

 The story is set on the island of Stros M'Kai, an island off the coast of Hammerfell in Tamriel, in the final years of the Second Era, between the events of The Elder Scrolls Online and Arena.
 Cyrus, a young Redguard, arrives on the island in order to find his missing sister, Iszara, and subsequently finds himself in the middle of political intrigue.

 Gameplay

-Redguard is a free roaming action-adventure game played entirely in the third-person.
-It also features a protagonist with a set name, race and set of skills, whereas the other games allow the player to customize all of these elements.
+Redguard is a free-roaming action-adventure game played from a third-person perspective.
+It also features a protagonist with a set name, race and set of skills, whereas the other games in the series allow the player to customize all of these elements.